clue/reactphp-csv/README.md

 This project aims to run on any platform and thus does not require any PHP extensions and supports running on legacy PHP 5.3 through current PHP 8+ and HHVM.
-It's *highly recommended to use PHP 7+* for this project.
+It's *highly recommended to use the latest supported PHP version PHP 7+* for this project.

 ## Tests